stffrdhrn/stffrdhrn.github.io/_drafts/or1k_marocchino_data_flows.md

 ```

 The `padv_wrbk_i` signal from the control unit to the order manager also takes
 care of dequeuing the last instruction from the OCB.
-With that the instruction
+With that and the
-is retired.
+writebacks completed the instruction is said to be retired.

 ## Conclusion